-Elizabeth Emma Jones was born in London on 5th September 1813.
+Elizabeth Emma Jones was born in London on the 5th of September 1813. [author’s note: you will notice I refer to Madame Soyer as Emma and not Elizabeth, Emma preferred the name Emma and only her very close friends were allowed to use that name.]
 Her parents were Richard Jones and Elizabeth Newton.
 She had an older brother – Newton Jones – who was two years older than her.
-Her father was simply recorded as a ‘Gentleman’ died in 1816 when Emma was just three years of age.
+Her father was simply recorded as a ‘Gentleman’ who died in 1816 when Emma was just three years of age.
 Richard’s will was very straight forward he left everything to his wife, Elizabeth.
-I have found researching this family very difficult, I have not been able to find Elizabeth or Emma deaths in the BMD.
-All I know about Newton Jones was that he married an Elizabeth Clarke 7th October 1830 at St Martin’s in the Fields Westminster, London.
+I have found researching this family very difficult, I have not been able to find Elizabeth or Emma’s deaths in the BMD register (birth, marriages, and deaths).
+All I know about Newton Jones was that he married Elizabeth Clarke on the 7th of October 1830 at St Martin’s in the Fields Westminster, London.
 One of their witnesses was Charles Parks who witnessed all the marriages that took place that day.
-In the 1841 census he and Elizabeth were living at Redcliffe Highways and he was a tobacconist.
+In the 1841 census, Newton and Elizabeth were living at Redcliffe Highways and he was a tobacconist.
 No children are recorded.
-In 1851 Census he and wife are recorded living at 16 Belvedere Road.
+In the 1851 Census, he and his wife are recorded living at 16 Belvedere Road.
 Newton is now called a confectioner.
-However, his wife’s name is recorded as Mary Jones, from the City of London, age 30 ten years younger than Newton.
+However, his wife’s name is recorded as Mary Jones, from the City of London, age 30 ten years younger than Newton (I have not been able to find a death for Elizabeth Clarke or second marriage for Newton).
 Whereby Elizabeth was the same age as Newton.
 In the 1861 census, he and Mary are still living 16 Belvedere, but three further people are also recorded living there.
 Newton trade is recorded as a warehouse packer.
 So, he must have fallen on hard times with his trade and having lodgers.
 Newton dies in 1862.

 in 1818, he submitted 16 in all to the Royal Academy Summer exhibition.
 His last submission ‘A Specimen of Nelson’s Invincibles Pensioned Off’.
-This was shown in the 1860 Summer Exhibition, yet Simonau died 26th November 1859.
+This was shown in the 1860 Summer Exhibition, yet Simonau died on the 26th November 1859.
 Emma as Jones and Soyer exhibited 14 paintings at The Royal Academy Summer Exhibition.
-28 Painting at the British Institute, British Institution for Promoting the Fine Arts in the United Kingdom to give it its full name.
+28 paintings at the British Institute, British Institution for Promoting the Fine Arts in the United Kingdom to give it its full name.
 It was at 52 Pall Mall, the same road as The Reform Club and again in Pall Mall, she showed 14 paintings at Suffolk Street Gallery, the correct name Royal Society of British Artists, Suffolk Street, Pall Mall East.
-It is thought she produced some 400 pieces of work during her short like time.
-In a Times article 16th August 1842, claims “Cut off at a moment when her reputation was about to make her fortune”.
-It also claimed that her style was like the Spanish baroque painter Bartolom Estaban Morillo 31st December 1617 – 3rd April 1682.
+It is thought she produced some 400 pieces of work during her short lifetime.
+In a Times article on the 16th August 1842, claims “That she was cut off at a moment when her reputation was about to make her fortune”.
+It also claimed that her style was like the Spanish baroque painter Bartolom Estaban Morillo (31st December 1617 – 3rd April 1682).

 In ‘Memoirs of Soyer’ it is written that as Madame Soyer was gaining renown, she wanted to exhibit at The Royal Academy but was rejected.
-They even show a letter from Sir Martin Shee dated 13 April 1840, (president of RA 1830-1850) explaining he can’t help with Emma’s submission.
-Memoirs state “Of course it will be obvious to English Readers that Madame Soyer and her husband acted as unaware of the rules of procedure at the academy”.
-As the main actors Alexis, Emma and Francois were all deceased when “Memoirs” was published
+They even show a letter from Sir Martin Shee dated the 13th April 1840, (president of RA 1830-1850) explaining he can’t help with Emma’s submission.
+Memoirs state “Of course it will be obvious to English readers that Madame Soyer and her husband acted as unaware of the rules of procedure at the academy”.
+As the main actors Alexis, Emma, and Francois Simonau were all deceased when “Memoirs” was published in 1859

 Sometime during 1835, Alexis fancied having a portrait of himself commissioned.
-During this time, he was working for William and Louisa Lloyd (Louisa nee Harvey was a direct descendant of Dr William Harvey royal doctor to Charles I and II and to James I as well.
+During this time, he was working for William and Louisa Lloyd (Louisa nee Harvey was a direct descendant of Dr. William Harvey royal doctor to Kings Charles I and II and to James I as well.
 He also discovered the circulation of blood).
-The Lloyds whose main pile was Aston Hall, nr Oswestry, Salop and their London House was in Great Cumberland Street, Mayfair Alexis spent most of his time at the London House.
-[Author’s note: it was around this time that the three brothers were all in London, Louis was staying with Alexis at Charing Cross Road and Philippe had a house in Wilton Street].
+The Lloyds whose main pile was Aston Hall, nr Oswestry, Salop, and their London House was in Great Cumberland Street, Mayfair.
+Alexis spent most of his time at the London House.
+[Author’s note: it was around this time that the three Soyer brothers were all in London, Louis was staying with Alexis at Charing Cross Road and Philippe had a house in Wilton Street].

 Although Alexis was quite vain, I doubt if the portrait was for himself.
 It could

-either be for the girlfriend he left behind in Paris, Adelaide Lamain, or for his mother (Alexis father had died 20th August 1818) who had remarried to Pierre Travets 22nd June 1819 in Crecy.
-Philippe died at his mother’s house 27th March 1839 and when her husband Pierre Travets died 19th May 1843.
-She went to live with Louis, sadly for her, she saw his death as well on 17th May 1844.
-Marie herself died 29 Jan 1845.
+either be for the girlfriend he left behind in Paris, Adelaide Lamain, or for his mother (Alexis’ father had died on the 20th August 1818) who had remarried to Pierre Travets on the 22nd June 1819 in Crecy.
+Philippe, Alexis’ elder brother died at his mother’s house on 27th March 1839 and when her husband Pierre Travets died on the 19th May 1843.
+She went to live in Paris with her son Louis, sadly for her, she saw his death as well on the 17th May 1844.
+Marie herself died on the 29th of Jan 1845.
 This does show the Soyer men were very close to their mother.
 It is unknown how he knew about Francois

 Simonau, but this was the artist he wanted to commission and he went to his studio in Fitzroy Square London and François readily accepted and then introduced Alexis to a very attractive young lady who was sitting at an easel painting.
 Simonau introduced his stepdaughter Emma Jones and it appeared both were smitten from that meeting.
 Alexis was delighted when Emma responded to him in French.
 Alexis made an appointment for his first sitting and left.

 worry Alexis was more than happy to help further her career and accepting Emma’s need to tour the country looking for figures to paint.
-Emma and Alexis Married in St George’s Church Hanover Square, London on 12th April.
-Alexis’ best man was Louis Eustace Ude.
-Considered to have been London’s top French Chef until Alexis Soyer stole his crown.
-Also, on that day Lord Marcus Hall, chairman of the Committee at The Reform Club was married, which Alexis took advantage of with his various disputes with the hierarchy at the Reform Club during his tenure.
+Emma and Alexis married in St George’s Church, Hanover Square, London on the 12th of April 1837.
+Alexis’ best man was Louis Eustace Ude. at one time Ude was considered to have been London’s top French chef until Alexis Soyer stole his crown.
+Also, on that day Lord Marcus Hall, chairman of the Committee at The Reform Club was married, which Alexis took advantage of with his various disputes with the hierarchy at The Reform Club during his tenure.

 Sadly, for Emma and Alexis, their time together was just five years.
 In 1842 Emma died.
 Although her death was recorded in several newspapers, I have not found a death certificate or an entry in any public research facility.
 It is unclear what her death date was.
 According to ‘Memoirs of Soyer’ it was 29th August 1842.
 All the newspapers gave 30th August as her death date, but on Faith the Monument at Kensal Green it claims 1st September 1842.
 Some authors claim that she died of childbirth, again there is no evidence of that.
 Emma was pregnant but we do not know by how many months, according to Francois Volant on Memoirs of Soyer he claims: “A terrible thunder-storm came over London in the evening of the 29th which so alarmed Madame Soyer that she was prematurely confined and died the same day”.
 He also goes on to write “A letter was dispatched to say that she was prematurely confined and that both she and the child were very unwell”. (there is no evidence that a child had been born, there is no death registration for a child, and neither is there a child buried with Emma.
 I sometimes just despair at Volant’s constant attempts of trying to show the reader of

-had the name Emma Soyer carved into.
-The monument was placed over Emma Sunday 28th July 1844 and was widely reported in the newspapers.
-One of the reasons was because Alexis was accompanied by someone that Emma would not have been pleased that they were there.
-Her name was Francesca (Fanny) Cerito, a leading ballerina of her time and later to be Alexis second wife.
-See “Alexis’ relationship with Francesca Cerrito”.
-Double rr is the modern way of spelling Cerrito and Alexis’ time it was ‘Cerito’,
+had the name Emma Soyer carved into (Please see images below).
+The monument was placed over Emma’s coffin on Sunday 28th July 1844 and was widely reported in the newspapers.
+One of the reasons that the story was well covered was that Alexis was accompanied by someone that Emma would not have been pleased to know that they were there.
+Her name was Francesca (Fanny) Cerito, a leading ballerina of her time and later to be Alexis’ second wife.
+Please read “Alexis’ relationship with Francesca Cerrito”.
+Double rr is the modern way of spelling Cerrito and in Alexis’ time it was ‘Cerito’.